ttadano/alamode/docs/source/tutorial.rst

 ..
 Note::
-    When a calculation is performed with a smearing method (``ISMEAR=0 or 1``) instead of the tetrahedron method (``ISMEAR=-1``), the thermal conductivity may have a peak structure in the very low temperature region even without the boundary effect.
+    When a calculation is performed with a smearing method (``ISMEAR=0 or 1``) instead of the tetrahedron method (``ISMEAR=-1``), the thermal conductivity may have a peak structure in the very low-temperature region even without the boundary effect.
 This peak occurs because of the finite smearing width :math:`\epsilon` used in the smearing methods.
-As we descrease the :math:`\epsilon` value, the peak value of :math:`\kappa` should disapper.
-In addition, a very dense :math:`q` grid is necessary for describing phonon excitations and thermal transport in the low temperature region (regardless of the ``ISMEAR`` value).
+As we decrease the :math:`\epsilon` value, the peak value of :math:`\kappa` should disappear.
+In addition, a very dense :math:`q` grid is necessary for describing phonon excitations and thermal transport in the low-temperature region (regardless of the ``ISMEAR`` value).

 .. _tutorial_Si_step7: